gladjohn/hybridSPA/README.md

 It shows how to use two new APIs, `WithSpaAuthorizationCode` on `AcquireTokenByAuthorizationCode` in MSAL .Net and `acquireTokenByCode` in MSAL.js v2, to authenticate a user server-side using a confidential client, and then SSO that user client-side using a second authorization code that is returned to the confidential client and redeemed by the public client client-side.
 This helps mitigate user experience and performance concerns that arise when performing server-side and client-side authentication for the same user, especially when third-party cookies are blocked by the browser.

+## Sample Overview

+The application is implemented as an ASP.NET MVC project, while the web sign-on functionality is implemented via ASP.NET OpenId Connect OWIN middleware.

+The sample also shows how to use MSAL.js V2 (Microsoft Authentication Library for JavaScript) to obtain an access token for Microsoft Graph.
+Specifically, the sample shows how to retrieve the last email messages received by the signed in user, and how to send a mail message as the user using Microsoft Graph.

 ## Setup

 1. Clone the source code from the git repo.